karmaniverous/smoz/.stan/system/stan.todo.md

 - Host opt-in test fixes:
   - Resolved ESLint error by removing the unused createCli mock parameter.
   - Adjusted the fallback-branch mock to export `createCli: undefined`, avoiding “missing export” mock errors and ensuring the adapter path is exercised.

+- Project prompt update:
+  - Added a get‑dotenv docs‑first policy instructing the assistant to consult https://docs.karmanivero.us/get-dotenv before implementing new CLI‑related
+    functionality, and to prefer host/plugins over custom code when possible.